floooh/floooh.github.io/_drafts/sokol-api-overhaul.md

 useful (also see my little [Pacman.zig toy project](https://github.com/floooh/pacman.zig)).

-2. Add a long-missing feature to allow pass-color-attachments with different pixel formats, and while at it, per-attachment color-write-masks and blend-state (although the latter is currently only supported on the D3D11 and Metal backends).
+2. Add a long-missing feature to allow multiple-rendertarget-rendering with differing pixel formats, and while at it, per-attachment color-write-masks and blend-state (the latter is currently only supported on the D3D11 and Metal backends though).

-3. Some general cleanup in public structs, renaming some items, reorganising some nested structs for more convenience and "clarity", and so on...
+3. Some general cleanup in public structs, renaming some items, reorganising some nested structs for more convenience and "clarity".

-I tried to make all required changes actual compile errors (which might explain some "non-sensical" renames).
-But at least when compiling in C mode (instead of C++), you also need to check for warnings.
+I tried to make all required changes actual compile errors (which explains some "random" renames from "content" to "data").
+When compiling in C mode (instead of C++), you should also check for any warnings though.
 I'll try to provide simple "recipes" how to replace old code with new code in this blog post though.

+The changes are tracked in the following pull-requests:

+- for the sokol headers: https://github.com/floooh/sokol/pull/458
+- for the sokol samples: https://github.com/floooh/sokol-samples/pull/80
+- for the sokol-shdc tool: https://github.com/floooh/sokol-tools/pull/47

 # The Change List